Love Your Garden

-Love Your Garden is a British lifestyle gardening programme that was first broadcast on ITV on 10 June 2011.
-The show is hosted by Alan Titchmarsh alongside co-presenters David Domoney, Katie Rushworth and Frances Tophill and sees the team visit locations around the United Kingdom helping people to transform their gardens.
+Love Your Garden was a British lifestyle gardening programme, first broadcast on ITV on 10 June 2011.
+The show was hosted by Alan Titchmarsh alongside co-presenters David Domoney, Katie Rushworth and Frances Tophill, and saw the team visit locations around the United Kingdom helping people to transform their gardens.

-The first series saw Titchmarsh visiting themed gardens around the United Kingdom, specific to the topic of the episode, and advising viewers on how to transform their gardens.
-However, since the second series Titchmarsh and the team have transformed the gardens of people who are described as "deserving them the most".
+In the first series, Titchmarsh visited themed gardens around the United Kingdom, specific to the topic of the episode, and advised viewers on how to transform their gardens.
+However, since the second series, Titchmarsh and the team transformed the gardens of people who are described as "deserving them the most".

 Landscape designer David Dodd joined Titchmarsh, Domoney, Rushworth and Tophill during the second season.
 Dodd's company, The Outdoor Room, left the show in October 2013.